WHO IS THIS PRODUCT FOR?

 We are only currently able to use the GEDMatch Genesis database to upload the autosomal DNA raw text files that we generate.
-GEDMatch owners have advise they intend to merge the GEDMatch database with GEDMatch Genesis in the near future.
-When this is complete, our customers will be able to match with users of both the original GEDmatch and the new Genesis database.
+GEDMatch has now merged the original GEDMatch database with GEDMatch Genesis.

 WHY DON’T YOU PROVIDE A REPORT ON MY MATCHES?

 We originally proposed to provide our customers with a report on their matches in the GEDmatch Genesis database.
 We are no longer doing so.

 All our customers have different stories and requirements - for example, the DNA may belong to a person who is not related to the customer by blood (e.g. a mother-in-law).
 We therefore prefer to leave it to our customers to analyse their results.
 We have found that the majority of our customers do not require the report in any case.
 Our commitment is to provide you with the autosomal DNA raw text file that has passed the quality checks (defined by Illumina) to ensure the integrity of the data.

 We can certainly help with analysis of matches on a case-by-case basis if required.

 DO I GET A REFUND IF YOU DON’T FIND ANY DNA?